braaannigan/braaannigan.github.io/_posts/2017-06-18-sliding_through_data_with_bokeh.markdown

 set up satisfies both requirements to be useful - the data exploration with the slider is smooth while the code is straightforward to write.

 To run the code, you'll need to have Bokeh installed through conda/pip.
-Then in the comdand line you run $bokeh serve --show sliders_ex.py.
+Save the code below to a script called sliders_ex.py.
+Then in the bash command line with the script you run $bokeh serve --show sliders_ex.py.
 The plot should open up automatically in your browser at http://localhost:5006/sliders_ex

 This kind of interactivity is also available with a matplotlib backend through the